rudidude86/gura-lang.github.io/documents/Iterator-List-Operation.md

     tbl.isempty()    // returns true

 Both of methods `list#add()` and `list#append()` will add values to the target list.
-They have the same behavior when they try to add a scholar value.
+They have the same behavior when they try to add a scalar value.
 Below is a sample of `list#add()`:

     tbl = ['one', 'two', 'three']